Do I have to Cancel my Contracts in Bankruptcy?

 A person going into bankruptcy or intending to file a consumer proposal can cancel his contracts.

 Let’s consider Jim’s predicament.
 Jim was laid off from his job 8 months ago.
-He now has a new job but is only make 2/3 of what he previously earned.
+He now has a new job but is only making 2/3 of what he previously earned.
 In addition, in the eight months he was out of work, his debt increased to $60,000.
 He makes $3,000 a month now and can afford to make payments on a consumer proposal and on his mortgage, but he does not have the cash flow to continue payments of $700.00 a month on his car lease.

 Jim’s trustee suggested that he cancel the vehicle lease and get a less expensive car.
 Jim arranged to get a different car and went back to see the trustee.
 He told the trustee that he has a less expensive car now and was certain he could afford the payment on a consumer proposal.